imsukmin/SmartExhibition/README.md

 #GamjaChip
 =========

 #2014 Hansung Univ.
-CSE Project
+CSE Project by GamjaChip

 ##How to install project (at Ubuntu 12.04)